kubedb/cli/docs/guides/postgres/monitoring/using-builtin-prometheus.md

 ---
-title: Monitor Elasticsearch using Builtin Prometheus Discovery
+title: Monitor PostgreSQL using Builtin Prometheus Discovery
 menu:
   docs_0.8.0-beta.2:
-    identifier: es-using-builtin-prometheus-monitoring
+    identifier: pg-using-builtin-prometheus-monitoring
     name: Builtin Prometheus Discovery
-    parent: es-monitoring-elasticsearch
+    parent: pg-monitoring-postgres
     weight: 10
 menu_name: docs_0.8.0-beta.2
 section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

 # Using Prometheus with KubeDB

-This tutorial will show you how to monitor Elasticsearch database using [Prometheus](https://prometheus.io/).
+This tutorial will show you how to monitor PostgreSQL database using [Prometheus](https://prometheus.io/).

-## Before You begin
+## Before You Begin

 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
+If you do not already have a cluster, you can create one by using [minikube](https://github.com/kubernetes/minikube).

 Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).